Page (Non-Combatant) Policy

 - Pages may play the game away from their parent/guardian in the following situations (assuming they have permission from their parent/guardian):

-Basic Pages – Gameplay
+Basic Pages – Gameplay:

 - Required: Basic Pages cannot carry melee weapons or weapon tags at any time.
 They may carry all other in-game items and can be searched as normal.

 - Required: Basic Pages that PC may not purchase combat or weapon skills.
-Basic Pages that PC can purchase role-playing and crafting skills such as Read/Write, Healing Arts, Create Potion, Craftsman, etc. Alchemy and Create Traps can be purchased but no packets may be thrown.
+Basic Pages that PC can purchase role-playing and crafting skills such as Educated, Healing Arts, Create Potion, Craftsman, etc. Alchemy and Create Traps can be purchased but no packets may be thrown.

-- Optional: Basic Pages that PC may purchase spell casting skills for touch-casting only, and may create and use ingestible Alchemy.
+- Optional: Basic Pages that PC may purchase spell casting skills for touch-casting only, and may create and use Potions or ingestible Alchemy.
 The parent/guardian is responsible for the Basic Page’s character sheet, which will be audited from time to time.

 In order to affect, hurt or kill a Basic Page, a player must stand near the page and call out the effects and weapon damage without physically hitting the page with weapons or packets (hit the ground near them, for example).
 It is assumed that every weapon and packet attack hits the page.
 As with an adult player, the page can call out appropriate defenses, and can run away or yell for help.

-Advanced Pages – Gameplay
+Advanced Pages – Gameplay: